Hans Kippenberger

-Hans Kippenberger (15 January 1898 – 3 October 1937) was a German politician of the KPD.
-Between 1928 and 1933 he sat as a member of the National Parliament (Reichstag).
+Hans Kippenberger (15 January 1898 – 3 October 1937) was a German communist politician who led the Antimilitärischer Apparat, the intelligence arm of the Communist Party of Germany, for most of the Weimar era.
+He also served as a member of the Reichstag from 1928 and 1933.

 Like many other party members at the time, he also operated under "party names" by which he may be identified in sources.
 They included "A. Neuberg", "Leo Wolf" and "Ernst Wolf".

 Early life

 Hans Kippenberger was born in Leipzig.
 His father was a lay preacher.
 He attended school up to the middle level and then became an intern at a printing machine factory, also in Leipzig, shortly afterwards embarking on a traineeship for bank work.

 In 1915, Kippenberger volunteered for military service and spent the rest of the First World War in the Imperial German Army.
 He served on the Western Front, was wounded several times and was decorated with the Iron Cross First Class.
 When Kippenberger was discharged in January 1919, he had reached the rank of Oberleutnant.

 Early in 1919, he embarked on a commercial traineeship. which led to a clerical job in Leipzig.
 From June 1921, he was based in Hamburg, employed as a foreign languages correspondent for various firms and working with the English, French, Italian and Spanish languages.